nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 3. It then calculates the difference between the current date and the birthday of the contact by considering date of the year.
 4. If the difference is less than or equal to 60 days, the contact is added to the list of contacts whose birthdays are within the next 60 days.
 5. The list of contacts whose birthdays are within the next 60 days is then displayed to the user.

+<div style="page-break-after: always"></div>

+The following activity diagram shows the logic of the upcoming birthdays command.

 ![UpcomingBirthdaysCommandActivityDiagram](images/UpcomingBirthdayCommandActivityDiagram.png)